-There are lots of people out there who are born do-it-yourselfers.
+There are lots of people out there who are born do-it-yourself.
 In some cases, this can be a good thing, as it is almost always certainly more economical to go to your local hardware store and buy a few cans of paint than it is to hire a professional painter.
 After all, when you hire a professional, you will have to pay for labour.
-Nevertheless, there are many reasons why you might want to hire a professional painter.

 Often, a professional painter will offer to put some paint samples up on the wall so that you can get a better idea of how a particular colour will look in your room.
 A professional will also make sure that you get the right type of paint for your particular job so you won’t have to worry about having a paint that marks easily in a high traffic area.